 It can be very convenient to have your devices connected and access your iPhone files and data on your Windows or Mac computer.
-Depending on the tool you use, you can sync different types of content, such as music, movies, photos, videos, TV shows, podcasts, books, audiobooks, email, contacts, calendars, reminders, notes, iMessage messages, your iCloud storage cloud, and your app files.
-All this is possible either using a data cable or over a Wi-Fi network.
+You can do so using a data cable or over a Wi-Fi network.
 In this article we will show you multiple ways to sync your iPhone with your PC or Mac and what kind of content each tool provides.

 It's now convenient and easy to sync information on your iPhone via iCloud.
 This is done automatically and only requires a Wi-Fi connection.
 It also updates your mobile content on all your devices, so you can access it from any web browser.
 To set it up on your iPhone, follow these steps:

 - First, make sure you have the latest iOS update on your iPhone.
 To check for the latest iOS updates go to Settings > General > Software Update.

 - At the top of Settings, sign in with your Apple ID and password.
 Following this, iCloud will be activated.

 - To decide which items to sync, tap Settings > [your name] > iCloud and manually flip the switch for each item you want to sync.
 You can choose from photos, emails in the Mail or Email app on your iPhone, contacts, calendars, reminders, notes, iMessage messages, your iCloud storage cloud, and other iOS and third-party apps.

 - You can now access your items from any PC web browser at any time you want by signing in to iCloud with your Apple ID.
 Icons for apps on your iPhone appear on your Home screen:

 - If you're a Mac user, you'll have access to the same information from your computer when you sign in with your Apple ID.